Network Revenue Management with Demand Learning and Fair Resource-Consumption Balancing: Model Description and Assumptions

 $J_{\mathrm{opt}}$ upper bounds the objective value achieved by any \emph{online} policy (i.e., the one without access to $\theta$).
 In light of this, we define the regret of a policy $\pi$ up to time horizon $T$ as

 Note that solving the exact value of $J_{\mathrm{opt}}$ is quite complicated due to the stochastic nature and adaptivity available to choose $\pi_1, \pi_2, \dots, \pi_T$ in sequence.
-We now introduce the following fluid model which is the deterministic and non-adaptive analogue of $J_{\mathrm{opt}}$ and easier to analyze.
+We now introduce the following fluid model which is the deterministic and non-adaptive analog of $J_{\mathrm{opt}}$ and is easier to analyze.

-We assert that there exists an optimal solution $\{p^*_1, p_2^*, \dots, p^*_T\}$ to $J_{\mathrm D}$ such that $p^*_1 = p_2^* = \dots = p^*_T = p^*$, since otherwise, we can set $p_t = p' = \frac{1}{T}\sum_{t=1}^{T}p^*_t$ for every $t$, and the objective value of $\{p_1', p_2', \dots, p_T'\}$ becomes no smaller due to the concavity of $r(p)$ (since $r(p) = \langle p, \alpha + Bp \rangle$ and $B$ is negative definite by Assumption~\ref{assump:demand}) and Jenson's inequality.
+We assert that there exists an optimal solution $\{p^*_1, p_2^*, \dots, p^*_T\}$ to $J_{\mathrm D}$ such that $p^*_1 = p_2^* = \dots = p^*_T = p^*$, since otherwise, we can set $p_t = p' = \frac{1}{T}\sum_{t=1}^{T}p^*_t$ for every $t$, and the objective value of $\{p_1', p_2', \dots, p_T'\}$ becomes no smaller due to the concavity of $r(\bm{p})$ (since $r(\bm{p}) = \langle \bm{p}, \bm{\alpha} + Bp \rangle$ and $B$ is negative definite by Assumption~\ref{assump:demand}) and Jenson's inequality.
 Therefore we have the following equivalent definition of $J_{\mathrm D}$.

-We denote $p^*$ by the optimal solution to Eq.~\eqref{eq:fluid3}.
+We denote $\bm p^*$ by the optimal solution to Eq.~\eqref{eq:fluid3}.

 The following proposition shows that the fluid model $J_{\mathrm D}$ is an upper bound of $J_{\mathrm{opt}}$, and its proof is deferred to the supplementary materials. \begin{proposition} $\displaystyle{J_{\mathrm{opt}}\leq J_{\mathrm D}}$. \end{proposition}